-- The main objective of the Al Act is to improve the functioning of the internal market by establishing a uniform legal framework for the development, marketing, use and servicing of Al systems in the EU. - This is done with the intention of promoting the adoption of human-centered and reliable Al. while ensuring a high level of protection against the harmful effects of AI systems and supporting innovation.
+- · The main objective of the Al Act is to improve the functioning of the internal market by establishing a uniform legal framework for the development, marketing, use and servicing of Al systems in the EU. - · This is done with the intention of promoting the adoption of humanand reliable AI, while centered ensuring a high level of protection against the harmful effects of Al systems and supporting innovation.